yup-VARUN/yup-VARUN/README.md

+# Who am I?
+I know systems engineering.
+I fully understand distributed compute infrastructure on which the entire cloud compute is built upon.
 I'm down to collaborate on impactful projects that truly can add some value to our civilization.

 Hi, nice to see you here!
 I'm **Varun Ahlawat**.
 Currently doing bachelors' in two majors: Computer Science & Physics @GeorgiaStateUniversity.